ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/server/databases/create-new-database/general-flow.markdown

 * A database name can be any sequence of **letters**, **digits**, and characters that match the **regex**: **[ _ \ - \ . ]+**
 * A name cannot exceed 128 characters
 * Spaces are not allowed
+* If the name contains `.`, there must be some other character on both sides.
 * For example:
   * car_orders_2018
   * users.payments-2019